astutespruce/sarp-connectivity/analysis/prep/boundaries/README.md

 Priority areas are only used for overlay in the maps, not filtering.

+### Wild & Scenic rivers

+Wild & scenic rivers were provided by Kat Hoenke via email from USFS on 9/12/2024.

+These were prepared using `analysis/prep/boundaries/prep_wild_scenic_rivers.py`.

+These are used to create buffers that are used for spatial joins because the wild and scenic rivers may be based on different linework than NHD HR.

+These are included alongside the priority areas above for overlay in the map as well.

 ### Counties

 County boundaries (2023 version) were downloaded from CENSUS Tiger website.